fLaVz/middlewareIce/README.md

 ## Troubleshooting
 If the app is not working please verify the subservers status.
-If there are not working as intended:
+If they are not working as intended:
 > Delete all the files in Server/IceStormPythonServer/db folder and restart everything

 If the app displays a white screen: